Campaign of the Month: October 2017

-Greek: Greek immigration to New Orleans continued throughout the 19th century and into the 20th, beginning relatively early due to maritime connections.
+Greek immigration to New Orleans continued throughout the 19th century and into the 20th, beginning relatively early due to maritime connections.
 There were enough Greek residents for an association to be formed in the 1840s.
 The Church was established in 1864 — the oldest Greek Orthodox congregation in the United States.

 A Greek-American identity beyond the first-generation immigrants has been maintained more clearly and actively than for most European ethnic groups in New Orleans, probably partly because of the distinctive religious affiliation and church.
 As of the early 21st century, there are members of this community who still hold property in Greece and speak of retiring there.

 There were some Greeks in New Orleans in Spanish days.
 Thus there was in the late eighteenth century a Creole Spanish officer named Dragon whose daughter married another Greek named Dimitry in the early nineteenth century.
 Others started to arrive in substantial numbers well before mid-century, frequenting the area of the French Market, still affecting the Near Eastern fez.
 Some of them sold sweets and ice cream on the streets.
 The Greek Orthodox Church in New Orleans is the oldest in the United States, dating to the 1850s.
-Whereas many Greek immigrants to the rest of the United States opened restaurants, here they found this field already crowded at first, and many took up the sweetshop and confectionery business, hat-blocking, shoe repairing and boot polishing before branching out into a variety of other professions and enterprises.
+Whereas many Greek immigrants to the rest of the United States opened restaurants, in New Orleans they found the field already crowded at first, and many took up the sweetshop and confectionery business, hat-blocking, shoe repairing and boot polishing before branching out into a variety of other professions and enterprises.
 Their tendency to find wives in the old country, and their separate religious practices and calendar have kept the Greeks of New Orleans to this day a very tight community, often bilingual and fiercely proud of their ancestry.

-Hungarian: A number of refugees from the Hungarian Revolution of 1956 have settled in the New Orleans metropolitan area.
+A number of refugees from the Hungarian Revolution of 1956 have settled in the New Orleans metropolitan area.

-Irish: A few Irish came to New Orleans during the colonial period.
+A few Irish came to New Orleans during the colonial period.
 One well-known example was Alexander (Alejandro) O’Reilly, a military leader in the employ of the Spanish monarchy, who put down the 1768 rebellion against the Spanish.

 Most Irish immigrants came over during the first half of the 19th century.
 The “Old Irish,” who settled 1800-ca. 1830, tended to be more prosperous, often professionals from Ulster, whereas the “New Irish” arrived ca. 1830-1862, especially during the Potato Famine, and generally worked as manual laborers, such as ditch diggers and dock workers, or as servants.
 (The New Basin Canal route still has a Celtic cross as a memorial to those who died digging the no-longer-extant canal.)
 While the Irish lived in various parts of city, one area became known as the “Irish Channel.”